Coalition casualties in Afghanistan: Georgia

-Georgia, the largest non-NATO contributor to the war effort, has lost 32 soldiers in Afghanistan with 435 wounded since 2010.
+Georgia, was the largest non-NATO contributor to the war effort, losing 32 soldiers in Afghanistan with 435 wounded since 2010.
 The first Georgian fatality occurred on 5 September 2010, when 28 years old Lieutenant Mukhran Shukvani was killed in a sniper attack and Corporal Alexandre Gitolendia was seriously wounded.
 Four more Georgian soldiers were killed by a landmine during combat operations on 1 October 2010, in Helmand.
 On 21 February 2011 Georgia lost another soldier, George Avaliani, while two others were wounded.
 On 14 March 2011, one of the two injured died in a hospital in Germany and on 27 May 2011 another soldier died.
 On 21 June a ninth Georgian soldier died of injuries sustained during an attack.
 On 31 August 2011, junior sergeant Rezo Beridze was killed by sniper fire during a patrol mission, Corporal Besarion Naniashvili died on 30 December 2011, 6 January 2012 Corporal Shalva Pailodze was killed, on 22 February 2012 Georgian Ministry of Defense announced death of Corporals – Valerian Beraia, Ruslan Meladze and Paata Kacharava, their combat vehicle exploded following an insurgent attack.
 Sergeant Valerian Khujadze exploded on an IED (Improvised Explosive Device) and died from the injuries.
 Corporal Givi Pantsuala, wounded in January 2012 succumbed to his wounds at a hospital in Gori, Georgia on 28 July 2012, bringing the total number of the Georgian military death toll to 18.
 On 29 December 2012, Defense Minister of Georgia Alasania held a special briefing regarding to the death of Georgian Sergeant Giorgi Kikadze who missed in Afghanistan on 19 December.
 On 13 May 2013, 3 Georgian soldiers: Cpl Alexander Kvitsinadze, Lower Sergeant Zviad Davitadze and Cpl Vladimer Shanava were killed after a suicide attack on 42nd Battalion military base.
 27 more were wounded.
 On 6 June 2013 a truck bomb hitting the Georgian military base killed 7 and injured 9 servicemen, bringing the total of casualties to 29.